dafnep/ML-Climate-Final-Project-Template/journal.md

 Models that could be used: Linear regression (classic case y~N(wy,v)), GLMs, Neural Network (probably very few data plus not a favorite one).
 Week 5: cluster djf temperatures instead of just picking one month.
 Fetch true temperature data.
 Week 6: having some problems with real temperature datasets... they all represent temperature anomalies instead of absolute data..
 First synthetic control objective function minimization code.
+Week 7: Created two synthetic control calculation processes.
+For the first one matrix V is set with equal values for all donors (the importance of each past approximation of Y is equal).
+For the second one matrix V is calculated through cross validation.
+Also tested for grouped 5-year time series data.